 The Louis Kohmueller House is a historic 19th-century home located in Washington, Missouri.
 The home was built in 1879 by Louis Kohmueller on property that had been purchased by his father Frederick in 1844.
 The house is a well-preserved example of typical Missouri-German architecture from the late 1800s.
 It was constructed with red bricks, which were made using the clay found on the property.
 The property, which is called the Kohmueller Farmstead, also includes a large barn built c.1908, and smokehouse connected to the main house by a roof.
-The farmstead is owned and operated by the Washington Historical Society, which uses the house for living history demonstrations.
+The farmstead is owned by the City of Washington and is operated by the Washington Historical Society, which uses the house for living history demonstrations and tours.
 The house was added to the National Register of Historic Places in 2000.

 Backstory and Context

 Frederick Kohmoller, was born in 1805 in Hanover Province, Germany.
 He arrived in the United States in late 1843 and made his way to St. Louis by November.
 In February, he bought the 80-acre property for $900.
 He married his wife, Anna, in April and they had seven children; five died before the age of nine.
 At some point, Frederick opened a clay mining business on the property, selling the clay to brick makers in St. Louis.

 When he was 18 (in 1864), Louis joined the 54th Enrolled Missouri Militia; it is not clear whether he participated in any battles during the Civil War.
 He married his first wife, Anna Niemann, in 1873 and they had a daughter.
 As stated above, Louis built the house in 1878.
 He acquired the property by 1885, likely not long after Frederick died (the exact date of his death is unknown).
 Louis continued to operate the clay mine and the farm, which had various livestock, an orchard, and field crops.
 He married again in 1878 and had four more children.
 He died in 1921.